Desirable Difficulties

 – The Dhammapada

-Just enough, and often enough to make you better.
+Just enough, often enough, to make you better.

 Back to Mindset Mechanics <